hari9608/LeetCode/README.md

 ## LeetCode Solutions

 This repository contains my solutions to various LeetCode problems.
-Each problem is solved using different programming languages.
+Each problem is solved using different programming language.
-Structure

 The repository is organized into different folders based on the problem's category.
 Within each folder, you will find the problem's description and my solution.